 The PFS-2 has only been validated for use in English at this time.
-A culturally relevant adaptation of the PFS-2 for Spanish-speaking audiences is forthcoming.
+A Spanish translation of the PFS-2 (SPFS-2) is being field tested through September 2022.
+If your program is interested in participating in the field testing, please complete this form.
+We will respond to you in five to seven business days after receiving the form.
 A validated Spanish adaptation (S-PFS)1 of the original Protective Factors Survey (PFS) is available on the FRIENDS website (https://friendsnrc.org/protective-factors-survey).